fraguela/depspawn/INSTALL.md

  * A C++ compiler that supports C++11
- * [Intel® Threading Building Blocks (TBB)](http://threadingbuildingblocks.org) v3.0 update 6 or above (v4.3 update 6 for Mac OS X)
  * [CMake](https://cmake.org) 2.8.7 or above (3.1.3 for Mac OS X)
+ *  Optional: [Intel® Threading Building Blocks (TBB)](http://threadingbuildingblocks.org) v3.0 update 6 or above (v4.3 update 6 for Mac OS X)
  * Optional: [Boost](http://www.boost.org) v1.48 or above (if not available DepSpawn will install the subset it uses)
  * Optional: [Doxygen](http://www.doxygen.org) for building its documentation

 ### Setting up Intel TBB </p>

-Intel TBB must be configured before building or using DepSpawn.
+If one plans to use Intel TBB as backend for must DepSpawn, it be configured before building or using DepSpawn.
 This requires setting up some environment variables both to be compiled and to be used by an application during its execution.
 This usually requires executing the script

  - `${TBBROOT}/bin/tbbvars.sh` if your shell is `bash`/`ksh`, or
  - `${TBBROOT}/bin/tbbvars.csh` if your shell is `csh`